 True.
 The laser tattoo removal process commonly factors in skin type, ink density, colours, and location of the tattoo.
 It also has a lot to do with proper aftercare.

 Generally, the healthier you are, the easier it will be before your body to flush away those unwanted pigments that have been shattered by the laser.
 Also, the age, presence of previous scars, and previous tattoo covers ups also play a major role in how many sessions it will take to remove your tattoo.

 The laser tattoo removal experience will be different for every person and every tattoo.
 When looking for this service, be sure to find a provider that is attentive to your individual needs.
 Happy Fading!

 The best thing you can do is to do nothing.

 Rest and relaxation.

 Rest and relaxation are on top of the list of laser tattoo removal aftercare best practices.
-Just as your body needs to time to re-build muscle fibre after hitting a hard workout at the gym, it needs plenty of time to recuperate and rebuild healthy skin.
+Just as your body needs time to re-build muscle fiber after hitting a hard workout at the gym, it needs plenty of time to recuperate and rebuild healthy skin.

 You don’t have to stay in bed all week, but do your best to avoid any strenuous physical activities like working out or playing sports for 24 hours immediately following your laser tattoo removal treatments.
 Depending on the size of the tattoo, you may want to consider taking a break from physical activity for longer.
 The more energy you leave your body to recover after a tattoo removal session, the more you’ll have available to help it heal.